<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Company: Barclays

 Barclays' ML-powered predictive analytics platform has helped improve market risk forecasts' accuracy.
 Barclays used the circuit to develop a quantum version of a neural network.
 It was able to forecast stock prices more accurately.
 The platform analyses vast amounts of market data, including historical trends, news events, and social media sentiment, to identify patterns and predict future market movements.
-This improved forecasting capability allows Barclays to make better decisions about trading strategies and risk management using ML.
+This improved forecasting capability allows Barclays to make better decisions by using AI and machine learning for risk management.

 These real-life use cases demonstrate the transformative impact of ML algorithms in risk assessment across various sectors of the financial services industry.